Library reprieve allows more time for solutions

 "The issue of time was a key one that came out in the drop in sessions I attended.
 These sessions have been invaluable in helping me and others to understand the strength of feeling and value that is placed on our libraries.
 It's always been clear to me that they offer much more than books.
 It's been helpful to hear the views of residents about the support libraries give to job seekers, housing tenants, young people who are home educated and older people who see the library as the face of the council.

 "Our libraries provide a lifeline to many people who cannot otherwise connect with others.
 They are great in supporting well-being and mental health.
 From a cuppa with a copper to story time sessions and dementia reading groups, our library service offers a wealth of opportunities for people to connect with others in a safe space with experienced staff who offer a friendly face.
 I will continue to listen to views and ask that people and communities put forward their views via the consultation.
 The immediate threat of closure has been pushed back but only for a year."

 To date over 200 residents have responded to the survey and around 300 attended the drop in sessions.
 The online survey is available at www.powys.gov.uk/haveyoursay with paper copies and feedback sheets available in each library.

-Feedback from each drop in session is also available on the website alongside an updated table showing all the costings for each branch including the bigger six as requested by those attending the sessions and the costs incurred centrally regarding book stock and broadband costs for the computers.
+Feedback from each drop in session is also available on the website alongside an updated table showing all the costings for each branch, including the bigger six, as requested by those attending the sessions.
+It also includes the costs incurred centrally regarding book stock and broadband costs for the computers.